 Visual interest is extended into summer by the small red seedpods that follow the flowers.

 An ideal ground cover in naturalized areas, plant in the fall as the rhizomes need a period of cool dormancy.

-Hardy in Zones 2-9, this is another plant that is poisonous to children and grazing pets.
+Hardy in Zones 2 to 9, this is another plant that is poisonous to children and grazing pets.

 Oriental lilies (Lilium) are classified as true lilies, and have become one of the most popular flower in florists’ arrangements – and with good reason.